What you need to know about FINTRAC

 You may receive an additional email to further verify the information submitted or an email confirming compliance.

-Note: You may continue to encounter prompts to upload documents for 2-3 business days after having completed the upload process.
-You can disregard if you already successfully uploaded your documents, you do not need to do so again.
+Note: You may continue to see prompts to upload documents for 2–3 business days after having completed the upload process.
+You can disregard if you’ve already successfully uploaded your documents, you don't need to do so again.

 When do I have to provide this information to keep my money movement services active?

-Note: New customers will have access to money movement services at sign-up, however it is still mandatory for customers to submit the required business documents within 30 days to continue processing payroll or payments.
+Note: New customers can use money movement services when they sign up.
+However, customers must send the required business documents within 30 days to continue processing payroll or payments.

 How long will the process take?